 - All recipients must submit a brief written report to the Mentorship Advisory Committee detailing the outcomes of the event, program, or initiative.

 - Recipients must submit an updated budget indicating expenses.

-- Recipients will be asked to present information regarding their event or program to the Mentorship Advisory Committee or at a future Mentorship event.
+- Recipients may be asked to present information regarding their event or program to the Mentorship Advisory Committee or at a future Mentorship event.

-The above reporting materials are due via email to email@example.com by the last day of classes.
+The above reporting materials are due via email to email@example.com by the last day of the award period.
 Failure to submit these documents within the allotted time frame will affect future funding requests.